Matrix42AG/shim-review/README.md

 *******************************************************************************
 ### How do you manage and protect the keys used in your SHIM?
 *******************************************************************************
-The private key, associated with the vendor certificate build with the shim, is saved on an external USB stick that is only available to our internal build machine.
+The private key, associated with the vendor certificate build with the shim, is saved on an Hardware Security Module that is attached and only available to our internal build machine.

 *******************************************************************************
 ### Do you use EV certificates as embedded certificates in the SHIM?
 *******************************************************************************
-No. Our certificate is a Code Signing certificate.
+Yes.

 *******************************************************************************
 ### Do you add a vendor-specific SBAT entry to the SBAT section in each binary that supports SBAT metadata ( grub2, fwupd, fwupdate, shim + all child shim binaries )?
 ### Please provide exact SBAT entries for all SBAT binaries you are booting or planning to boot directly through shim.
 ### Where your code is only slightly modified from an upstream vendor's, please also preserve their SBAT entries to simplify revocation.
 *******************************************************************************
-shim.egosecure,1,Matrix42 GmbH,shim,15.4,https://matrix42.com
+shim.egosecure,1,Matrix42 GmbH,shim,15.7,https://matrix42.com

 *******************************************************************************
 ### Which modules are built into your signed grub image?